Molecular-Nanophotonics/TrackerLab/README.md

 ## System Requirements

-The TrackerLab is supported for Windows, Mac OS and Linux.
-The software has been tested on the following systems:
+The TrackerLab supports Windows, Mac OS and Linux.
+It has been tested on the following systems:

 Windows: 10
 Mac OS: 10.12
-Linux:
+Linux: -

 ## Installation Guide

-The software requires the [Anaconda](https://www.anaconda.com/download/) framework with Python 3 to be installed.
+The TrackerLab requires the [Anaconda](https://www.anaconda.com/download/) framework with Python 3 to be installed.

 ### Required Packages: